 Today the city leases the building to the Darlington County Council on Aging, which has made the home its headquarters.
 Since McCullough transferred ownership of the house to the city, it has served Darlington’s citizens, young and old.

-The Charles S. McCullough House is listed in the National Register, which adds the following:
+The Charles S. McCullough House is listed in the National Register,: